Matt-prog/DateTime/README.md

 `int64_t raw(UTC);` Returns raw DateTime value in UTC or not.

+`copy(DateTime &dt);` Copy all settings from dt instance to actual instance.
+This function is here instead of assigning, because assignment can copy only raw value.
+You can also set specific "data" to copy, more info is in .cpp file.

 `millisecondsUTC(millliseconds);` Sets milliseconds of DateTime in UTC or returns set milliseconds (without argument) in UTC.

 `secondUTC(seconds);` Sets seconds of DateTime in UTC or returnz set seconds (without argument) in UTC.